ez-org/eznode/README.md

 A pruned node can only scan the recent blocks it still has available for transactions related to your wallet.
 This makes it primarily suitable for newly created wallets.

+There is, however, an opportunity to scan for your wallet's full history during the initial sync of your node, because each processed block will be scanned for transactions before getting pruned.
+This requires you to configure your xpubs/descriptors on the first run and will not work with [fast-sync](#fast-sync).

+Additional xpubs/descriptors added after your node is synced will be tracked for new activity only.
-If you'd like to use an existing wallet, you'll need to scan for historical transactions by setting `RESCAN_DATE=<yyyy-mm-dd>` to the wallet creation time (err on the too early side) and disable pruning with `PRUNE=0` (or increase it enough to include the rescan date).
-You may enable pruning after scanning is completed.
+If you'd like to retain the ability to rescan existing wallets, disable pruning with `PRUNE=0` (or increase it sufficiently), then initiate an historical rescan by setting `RESCAN_DATE=<yyyy-mm-dd>` to the wallet creation time (err on the too early side to avoid missing transactions).

 ## ⚙️ Configuration